wookey-project/wookeypedia/sphinx/source/tataouine.rst

 =============

 .. toctree::
-   Tataouine dependencies <tataouine/dependencies>
+   Dependencies <tataouine/dependencies>
-   Downloading Tataouine with repo <tataouine/repo>
+   Downloading the project with repo <tataouine/repo>
-   About the external deps <tataouine/externals>
+   External dependencies <tataouine/externals>
-   About the configuration <tataouine/config>
+   Configuration <tataouine/config>
    Building a new firmware <tataouine/build>
    Flashing a new firmware <tataouine/flash>
    Debugging the project <tataouine/debug>
    Creating a new driver <tataouine/newdriver>
    Creating a new library <tataouine/newlib>
    Creating a new application <tataouine/newapp>
-   Tataouine internals <tataouine/internals>
+   Internals <tataouine/internals>
    Layout and portability <tataouine/layout>
-   Using layout in drivers <tataouine/layout_usage>

 Tataouine directories
 ---------------------